appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 nestedSidebar: 'searchbase-reactivesearch'
 ---

-[searchbase](https://github.com/appbaseio/searchbase) - A lightweight & platform agnostic search library with some common utilities.
+[searchbase](https://github.com/appbaseio/searchbase) - A lightweight & platform agnostic search library for ElasticSearch.

 > Note:
 >
-> The API reference is meant for users of the `Searchbase` in a headless fashion.
+> This API reference is meant for the headless usage of the `Searchbase` library.

 ##How does it work?